-Building back better, our aim is for Blossom Project to be a vibrant hub where all residents can come together to gain access to free services or low-cost activities that would otherwise not be available to them.
+Going forward our aim is for Blossom Project to continue to be a vibrant hub where all Tower Hamlets residents from every background can come together to gain access to free services or low-cost activities that would otherwise not be available to them.
 A Community Café, exercise classes, after school tuition, arts and crafts, intergenerational activities, activities for the family, a space for community groups to meet, a hub for education, a hub for learning and development, a hub for training for employment - and an affordable space for family celebrations.

-As our name suggests we want our community to grow and to blossom.
-Supporting all ages, all backgrounds and all cultures and without barriers - Blossom Project plays a key role in strengthen our community by connecting people.
+As our name suggests, we want our community to grow and to blossom.
+Supporting all ages, all backgrounds and all cultures and without barriers - Blossom Project plays a key role in strengthening our community by connecting people.

 We continue to broaden our network and strengthen our existing partnerships.
-We aim to codevelop new projects with the local community during 2022-2023 through inclusive project planning whilst building our own capacity and adapting to a post-Covid world.
+We aim to codevelop new projects with the local community during 2023-2024 through inclusive project planning whilst building our own capacity and adapting to a post-Covid world.